Worklytics/psoxy/infra/examples/aws-msft-365/README.md

   "123456712345671234567" # 21-digit numeric string you should obtain from Worklytics ]
 msft_tenant_id                = "some-uuid-of-msft-tenant" # should hold your Microsoft 365 instance
+psoxy_base_dir                = "/home/user/psoxy/" # use absolute path to your local psoxy repo
 ```